 How do we hold on to what is constant within us when circumstances challenge our sense of who we are?

-Stephen takes a job as Archivist for Hope Street Theatre and becomes intrigued by a young woman who appeared there in the 1960s.
+Steven takes a job as archivist for Hope Street Theatre and becomes intrigued by a young woman who appeared there in the 1960s.
 Nearby, Alice is taking refuge in the house she's inherited from her godmother, Imogen, and while trawling through paraphernalia Imogen left behind, she learns of a sister, Isabel, about whom Imogen never spoke and who vanished forty years earlier.

 Their discoveries are woven into Isabel's gradually unfolding story, the silent language of keepsakes becoming signposts to the past, revealing the truth of what really happened.